 - All of our Pension Staff will be working from home for the duration of the current situation to support the practice of social distancing to help limit the spread of the COVID-19 virus, and ensure we are able to continue to process member applications for benefits.

-- We have cancelled all business travel, and are also now eliminating all in-person meetings.
+- We have cancelled all business travel, and all in-person meetings.
 We have deployed tools and training to assist staff with holding meaningful virtual meetings to ensure all members continue to receive the support they have come to expect.
-Further to this, all Pre-Retirement Information Sessions will be held by conference call – we will be reaching out to anyone already scheduled to confirm their in person session will be held by phone or rescheduled at a future date if that is what the member prefers.
+Further to this, all Pre-Retirement Information Sessions are being offered virtually only at this time.

 Updated Processes – Important Changes we are Implementing to Serve you Better

 To ensure Manion can continue to support you during this difficult time, we have updated some of our processes, and will now accept documents by Fax.
 This is in line with how many organizations in our industry are operating today, and something Manion was looking to implement even before the issues we are all now facing surfaced.
 Our Contact Centre will be providing this information to members (when/if they contact us) directly, and we will also be providing this update on all outgoing information we send.